jakguel/webSNAT/README.md

 Parameters:
 - `ip`: The IP address of the client
 - `name`: The name of the client (must exist in mappings.json)
+- (Optional) `api_key`:  The API Key you configured in environment Variable "API_KEY".
+If you didn't API_KEY env variable or API_KEY is empty, you don't need to provide this http parameter

 Response:
 - 200: Mapping successfully created
 - 400: Missing parameters or invalid request
+- 403: Request parameter "api_key" not provided or wrong
 - 404: Client name not found in mappings.json or desired source IP not available on server
 - 500: Server error or configuration problem